How to Become a MFT Marriage Family Therapist

 Where Do Marriage Family Therapists Work?

-Marriage and family therapists hold approximately 55,000 jobs in the US as of 2018.
-The largest employers of MFTs are: (BLS.gov)
+Marriage and family therapists hold approximately 63,340 jobs in the US.
+The largest employers of MFTs are:

 Marriage family therapists work in many settings, such as mental health centers, substance abuse facilities, and public and private hospitals.
-They also can work in private practice and in employee assistance programs.
-EAPs are mental health programs that some companies offer employees to deal with their personal problems.
+They also can work in private practice and in employee assistance programs (EAPs), mental health programs that some companies make available to employees.

 The profession is growing rapidly; the American Association for Marriage and Family Therapy had only 237 members in 1960.
 Today, membership stands at more than 25,000.